nomadcoders/containator/README.md

 `containator create Awesome --css`

-That will create a folder with the following file structure:
+That will create a folder with the component plus the CSS file imported on the presenter component:

 ```
 Awesome